Sheltered Beaches, Harbour and Estuary Swimming

 Can I kayak or paddleboard at McLeod Bay?

 Yes.
-The calm harbour water is well suited to kayaking and paddleboarding.
-You can launch directly from the beach.
+The calm harbour water suits kayaking and paddleboarding, with launches possible directly from the beach.

 Is there a playground at McLeod Bay?

-Yes — there is a children’s playground near the beach.
+Yes, a children’s playground is located near the beach.

 Where is the wharf at McLeod Bay?

 The public wharf is at the southern end of the bay on Stuart Road.
-It’s a popular spot for fishing and crabbing.
+It is popular for fishing and crabbing.

 How far is McLeod Bay from Whangārei?

-About 25 kilometres, or 25 minutes by car — making it one of the closer Whangārei Heads beaches to the city.
+About 25 kilometres, or around 25 minutes by car, making it one of the closer Whangārei Heads beaches to the city.